reverbrain/historydb/README.md

 	IProvider::ForUserLogs() - iterates over user's logs in specified time period.
 	IProvider::ForActiveUser() - iterates over activity logs in specified time period.

+One can grab user logs for specified for specified period of time as well as list of all users, who were active (had at least one log update) during requested period of time.